Corey Scher

 Biography

-I’m a PhD candidate at the CUNY Graduate Center and work in close coordination with the Conflict Ecology group at Oregon State.
+I’m a PhD candidate at the CUNY Graduate Center and coordinate closely with the Conflict Ecology group at Oregon State.
+I also organize with the Conflict and Environment Academic Network and the Decentralized Damage Mapping Group.

 Interests